jkmnt/vscode-python-fstring-dsl/README.md

 The values are regexps.
 They are inlined inside the larger regexps so don't use capturing groups.

 The changes are not applied automatically.
-Run _(Ctrl-Shift-P)_ **Highlight f-string: Generate grammar** command to apply changes.
-This action will regenerate the internal grammar file of extension and reload VSCode.
+Run _(Ctrl-Shift-P)_ **Highlight f-string: Generate grammar** command to regenerate the internal grammar file of extension and reload VSCode.

 ## More